Playys228/Mentor-Hometasks/JavaScript/Base/lesson6/closure.md

 Write a JavaScript program to calculate the factorial of a number using 1 task, but ask user for a number to get factorial from using prompt() function.

-Then give an answer to user after calculation is finished using alert(number);
+Then give an answer to user after calculation is finished using console.log(number);

 ## 2 task